Madman (film): Legacy

 Madman went on to develop a cult following in the years following its initial release.
 In 2017, Complex named it the 25th greatest slasher film of all time.

 New York deathgrind band Mortician used a soundbyte from one of the film's trailers for the song "Madman Marz" on their 2004 album Re-Animated Dead Flesh.

+In 2024, Vinegar Syndrome released a novelization of the film by author Matt Serafini.